stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

-If the algorithm and kernel code was updated and created correctly, the perturbation signal would just move position between the beginning and the end of the model run.
+If the algorithm and kernel code was updated and created correctly, the perturbation signal would just move position between the beginning and the end of the model run (provided that it has not moved outside of the model domain).
 Its maximum amplitude, though, should stay the same if plotted at the same model levels.